hertze/hertze.github.io/_posts/2019-02-02-newport-on-smartphones.md

 ---
-title: Cal Newport on Why We'll Look Back at Our Smartphones Like Cigarettes
+title: Cal Newport on why we'll look back at our smartphones like cigarettes
 url: https://in www.gq.com/story/cal-newport-digital-minimalism
 layout: post
 ---